Skip to main content

 Canada divides visitors into two broad categories based on their citizenship:

-Citizens of visa-exempt countries (including the United States, United Kingdom, Australia, most EU member states, Japan, South Korea, and others) do not need a TRV but must obtain an Electronic Travel Authorization (eTA) when flying to Canada.
-US citizens and US permanent residents are exempt from the eTA requirement when arriving by land or sea.
+Citizens of visa-exempt countries (including the United Kingdom, Australia, most EU member states, Japan, South Korea, and others) do not need a TRV but generally must obtain an Electronic Travel Authorization (eTA) when flying to or transiting through Canada by air.
+An eTA is generally not required to enter by land or sea.
+US citizens are a special case: they generally need neither a TRV nor an eTA and simply present a valid US passport.
+US lawful permanent residents (green-card holders) are also exempt from the eTA requirement; for air travel they carry a valid passport from their country of nationality together with proof of their US permanent resident status (such as a valid green card).

 How Long Can You Stay in Canada as a Visitor?

-The standard authorized stay for visitors to Canada is 6 months from the date of entry, unless the CBSA officer stamps your passport with a different date or issues an Visitor Record specifying a different period.
-You are authorized to stay until the earlier of:
+In most cases visitors are allowed to stay for up to 6 months, but the actual period is decided by a CBSA officer at entry, who can authorize more or less.
+The standard rule is 6 months from the date of entry if your passport is not stamped and no other period is set, unless the officer stamps a different date or issues a Visitor Record specifying a different period.
+You are generally authorized to stay until the earliest of:

 Most TRV applications are submitted online through IRCC's secure application portal.
 Some applicants (based on country) may apply through a Visa Application Centre (VAC).
 The process: